 • To provide any necessary or agreed services as stipulated in the agreement.

-• To place a tenants security deposit in a bank or lending institution within the State and only use it to cover tenant expenses like utility services.
+• To place a tenants security deposit in a bank or lending institution within the State and only use it to cover resident expenses like utility services.

-Similarly, your renters have rights under the Tennessee laws:
+Similarly, your renters have rights under the Tennessee landlord tenant law:

 • To live in a rental unit that complies with all health, safety and building codes.

-• Continuing to live in rented premises until the landlord has followed the proper eviction process.
+• Continuing to live in rented premises until landlords have followed the proper Tennessee eviction process.

 • To live in privacy, peace and quiet, with their legal rights upheld.

-• To complete repairs on the rental unit within a reasonable period.
+• To have repairs completed within a reasonable period.

 • Receiving notice of any changes to the lease terms.

-• To repair and deduct rent as per the state laws.
+• To repair and deduct as per the state laws.

 The Responsibilities of Tenants in Tennessee

-The following are the responsibilities Tennessee tenants have under the Tennessee laws:
+The following are the responsibilities Tennessee tenants have under the Tennessee law:

 • Serving landlords with proper notice prior to vacating the rented premises.